 CALL US TODAY

-lathe machine turning metal
+metal cnc lathe machine

-Although most of us connect the lathe directly to the industrial revolution of the mid-18th century, you might be surprised to know that a lathe is an ancient tool, with evidence of its existence dating back to Ancient Egypt around 1300 BCE.
+Although most of us connect the lathe directly to the Industrial Revolution of the mid-18th century, you might be surprised to know that a lathe is an ancient tool, with evidence of its existence dating back to Ancient Egypt around 1300 BCE.
 Greek woodworkers around this same period also used lathes.

-What are the Three Types of Lathes?
+What are the different types of lathes?

 Although lathes can fit into several categories, there are three basic types of lathe machines: the traditional engine lathe, the computer numerical control (CNC) lathe, and the mini-lathe, or benchtop, often sold at distributors such as Amazon.
 You may find all three types in a modern machine shop, but there’s little doubt that the CNC lathe has become an indispensable machine tool because of its high-speed turning capabilities and high precision.